-As a library administrator, you can insert a view from an AODocs library into a classic Google Site or a new Google Site.
+As a library administrator, you can copy the URL of a view.
+You can then insert it into a classic Google Site or a new Google Site.
 Learn more: Compare classic Sites and new Sites.

 Tips: If your intranet, web portal or website supports iframes you can follow the same procedure to insert an AODocs view in your environment.